debdeepsanyal/Seeker-Agent/README.md

 cd Seeker-Agent
 touch .env
-echo "OPENAI_API_KEY=<your OpenAI API KEY>\nSERPAPI_API_KEY=<your SerpAPI API key>" > .env streamlit run main.py
+echo "OPENAI_API_KEY=<your OpenAI API KEY>\nSERPAPI_API_KEY=<your SerpAPI API key>" > .env pip3 install -r requirements.txt
+streamlit run main.py
 ```

 and, that's all!
 Executing the above few lines in your terminal opens up a functional and user-friendly interface, which gets all your done in a few clicks.
+If the Python version on your machine is Python 2, use `pip` in the 6th line instead of `pip3`.
 Ensure putting in your actual API keys in the 5th line of the terminal commands above!

 ### Key Features 📌
    - **No Hassle** - All the task that you want, in single clicks.
 No squinting of eyes around the screen to find the option which gets your work done, it's easier than you think.